Still accepting applications for Summer and Fall 2019!

 What is the pass rate for MTSU MAcc students on the CPA exam?

 MTSU students have performed quite well on the CPA exam.
-Typically, the first time pass rate for MTSU MAcc students is among the highest for universities in the Middle Tennessee area.
+Typically, the first time pass rate for MTSU MAcc students are among the highest for universities in the Middle Tennessee area.
 Over the period 2012-15, the first-time pass rate was 61.3% for MAcc students (i.e. students passed 61.3% of the parts they attempted).

 Should I get an MBA or MAcc degree?